wnameless/json-base/README.md

 Althought this labrary privides wrappers for Gson and Jackson, you still need to include the JSON implementation library which you are using in your dependencies.

 ## JSON data common interfaces
+If user want to implement zir own JSON data wappers, here are some interfaces to work with.

+For immutable JSON data: JsonValueBase, JsonArrayBase, JsonObjectBase <br>
+For mutable JSON data: JsonCore, JsonValueCore, JsonArrayCore, JsonObjectCore
 ### JsonCore
 ```java
 public interface JsonCore<JVC extends JsonValueCore<?>> {